 Working out at home is a great way to start a fitness routine when you have a busy schedule.

-These are the things that I did to help me establish a fitness routine at home.
+These are the things I’m doing to help me establish a fitness routine at home.

 Stop setting a date and just get started